VincentLaUSDS/hello-world/interview_prep/actual_questions.md

 ## Metis (2020-05-15)
 How would you tune the lambda parameter for regularization?

+## Blue Owl (2020-06-01)
+1. Are you familiar with GLM models (GLM models are very popular in P&C)
+2. Are you familiar with building custom transformers in sci-kit-learn?
+Are you comfortable with building end-to-end pipelines using customer transformers and grid search?

 ## General Prep
 How do you test for overfitting?